kiwicom/contessa/docs/quick_start.rst

 Where to look next
 --------------------------------------

 Go ahead and test it all with your local db!
-Then you can schedule a cron to have this results regularly :)
+Then you can schedule a cron to get these results regularly:

-If you wanna use Contessa even more, you can look at detailed description of:
+If you want to use Contessa even more, you can look at detailed description of:

 - Specific :ref:`rules` Contessa provides
 - Special :ref:`features`